Johnnybar/up42-weather-app/README.md

 ## **UI**

-Following the guidelines of the design, proportions and element styling was kept as-is, with css variables set in `scss-utils.scss` to maintain design consistency throughout the app.
+Following the guidelines of the prototype, proportions and element styling were kept exactly as in the design, with css variables set in `scss-utils.scss` to maintain design consistency throughout the app.
 Drag-to-scroll through the bottom section is possible thanks to the slider feature added.

 ## **App structure**